Long-Term Eczema Management: UK Online Doctor Guide

 Steroid alternatives

-- Tacrolimus or pimecrolimus — non-steroid, useful on face/folds.
+- a suitable treatment or a suitable treatment — non-steroid, useful on face/folds.

 Severe disease

-Refer to dermatology for phototherapy, ciclosporin, methotrexate, dupilumab or JAK inhibitors.
+Refer to dermatology for phototherapy, a suitable treatment, a suitable treatment, a suitable treatment or JAK inhibitors.

 Frequently asked questions